-The Czech Ministry of Health will tighten the conditions for entering the country.
+The Czech Ministry of Health recently tightened the conditions for entering the country.
 The measure is aimed at combating the new omicron coronavirus strain.

-However, authorities in the Czech Republic have stressed that exemptions will be applied for children vaccinated under the age of 18 as well as for persons who have taken the booster dose.
+However, authorities in the Czech Republic have stressed that exemptions are applied for children vaccinated under the age of 18 as well as for persons who have taken the booster dose.

 It has been highlighted that the testing requirements don’t apply to citizens of Czechia as well as to foreigners who have a permanent residence permit, provided that they have been fully vaccinated or recovered.
 However, they are still required to fill in the Arrival Form.